rusiaaman/unix-tree-dist/README.md

 ## Automated Builds

 This repository uses GitHub Actions to automatically build binaries for all supported platforms.
-The workflow is triggered on:

-- Push to tags starting with 'v' (creates a release)
-- Pull requests to main branch (for testing)
+There are two main workflows:

+### Native Builds (`build-native.yml`)
+- Uses platform-specific GitHub runners (Ubuntu, Windows, macOS)
+- Provides the most reliable builds for primary platforms
+- Triggered on tag pushes and pull requests

+### Cross-Compilation Builds (`build-cross.yml`)
+- Uses cross-compilation toolchains on Ubuntu runners
+- Provides builds for additional architectures (ARM, Alpine)
-- Manual workflow dispatch
+- Triggered on tag pushes and manual dispatch

+### Legacy Cross-Compilation (`build-and-release.yml`)
+- Comprehensive cross-compilation setup (may have reliability issues)
+- Includes experimental Windows ARM64 and macOS cross-compilation
+- Available for reference and advanced users

+### Build Process
-The build process uses various cross-compilation toolchains:
+The build process uses:
+- Native compilers for primary platforms
 - GCC cross-compilers for Linux ARM targets
+- musl-cross toolchain for Alpine Linux targets
 - MinGW-w64 for Windows targets
-- LLVM-MinGW for Windows ARM64 targets
-- OSXCross for macOS targets
-- musl-cross for Alpine Linux targets

 All binaries are statically linked where possible for maximum compatibility.